mirage335/PanelBoard/README.md

 See the end of the file for license conditions.
 See license.txt for PanelBoard license conditions.

-Simulator/Vehicle Panel/Kneeboard computer window placement script.
+Simulator/Vehicle Panel/Kneeboard computer window placement/switching standard/script for VR/AR panels.

-Scripted window placement functions intended for dedicated/virtual machines used as limited document/map/data readers for VR/AR panels.
+Scripted window placement/switching functions intended for dedicated/virtual machines used as limited document/map/data readers for VR/AR panels.

 Inspired by the benefits of physical printed paper.
 Specifically intended to replicate, with arbitrary applications, the flexibility of paper, pen, folding, tabbing, printing, and scanning, for paperless VR/AR environments.
 Under VR/AR equipment, a user's own hands may not be visible, and any available input/pointing keyboard/mouse device may need to remain connected to more essential systems as often as possible.